javadba/tabl/README.rst

  Jane   |         1
 2 rows ['<U4', '|b1']

-Slices will always return a Tabel except in three distinct cases, when:
+Slices will always return a Tabl except in three distinct cases, when:

 1. explicitly one column is requested, a numpy array is returned: